Gateshead Highway (A167) flyover

 - use public transport as much as possible

-- adhere to traffic signals and road markings, particularly cross hatching and "keep clear"
+- obey traffic signals and road markings, particularly cross hatching and "keep clear markings"

 The traffic lights at the eastern end of Askew Road are automated to only turn green when buses are waiting.
 This keeps A167 traffic flowing on the approach to the Tyne Bridge for the majority of the time.